DanBaissa/NLP/Intro_Learning_Transformers.md

-Now that we have the classifier all we need to do is classiffy the text as negative or positive.
+Now that we have the classifier all we need to do is classify the text as negative or positive.
 I will use pandas to make this into a table so it will look nice.

 ```python